IntersectMBO/plutus/plutus-conformance/test-cases/uplc/evaluation/builtin/semantics/verifyEcdsaSecp256k1Signature/README.md

       to generate a keypair and store it in the file `pk.der`

-   3. Type `openssl ec -in pk.der -outform DER -pubout -conv_form compressed -out vk.der` to generate a compressed verification key (ie public key) and store it in the file vk.der.
+   3. Type `openssl ec -in pk.der -outform DER -pubout -conv_form compressed -out vk.der` to generate a compressed verification key (ie public key) and store it in the file `vk.der`.

    4. Given a message in `msg.txt`, generate a signature for the SHA2-256 hash of the message using the private key generated earlier using `openssl